Homepage of the site 'What to do with your life?'

 •

-reject the substance on the pretext of the form: “you said it wrong”
+rejecting the substance on the pretext of the form: 'you said it wrong'

 •

-All these methods consist, once cornered at the level of arguments, of opposing mental inertia.
-Their use demonstrates a limit in terms of mental plasticity in people who may otherwise be sincere in the exchange.
+All these methods, once cornered on the level of arguments, oppose mental inertia.
+Their use testifies to a limit in terms of mental flexibility in people who may be otherwise sincere in the exchange.

 The following bias is of a different nature: